-TxDOT is studying potential improvements along SH 16 (Bandera Road) between I-410 and Loop 1604, within the cities of Leon Valley and San Antonio.
-SH 16 (Bandera Road) between I-410 and Loop 1604 is the eighth most congested road in the region and one of the top 100 most congested in the State of Texas.
+TxDOT is studying potential improvements along SH 16 (Bandera Road) between I-410 and Loop 1604 within the cities of Leon Valley and San Antonio.
+SH 16 between I-410 and Loop 1604 is the eighth most congested road in the region and one of the top 100 most congested in the state of Texas.

 The proposed improvements will ultimately be based on traffic, local and regional access needs, safety, the avoidance and minimization of environmental impacts and the consideration of community input.